jjvanzon/Circular-Language-Spec-Plans/3. Done/2008-10 01 Organize Computer Language Ideas (2), General.md

-﻿Organize Computer Language Ideas (2), General | Project Summary
+﻿Organize Computer Language Ideas (2) General | Project Summary
 ===============================================================

 *This project is part of a super project.*
-*This entire project has an organizational character.*
+*This entire project has a character of an organizing content.*

 Goal